-For the 2018-2019 school year, the Lake Washington School District charged a participation fee of $200 for each sport and student athletes must purchase a yearly ASB card for an additional $50.
+For the 2019-2020 school year, the Lake Washington School District charged a participation fee of $200 for each sport and student athletes must purchase a yearly ASB card for an additional $50.
 There is a maximum individual player cap of $400 per school year, and families have a $725 same school family cap.
-Parents of students who are unable to afford the fee should contact the Athletic Office and complete a Sports Fee Waiver Request Form. **NOTE: fees above may change for the 2019-2020 school year.
+Parents of students who are unable to afford the fee should contact the Athletic Office and complete a Sports Fee Waiver Request Form.

 When and where do practices occur?